WeiHao97/DIVA/quantization/PubFig/README.md

 This directory corresponds to section 6 of the paper.

 Since the case study practiced the full path of: dataset generation, model generation, attack generation on both server and edge, evaluation of top-1/top-5 scores and confidence delta, and graph generation for visualization, we decided to upload the full artifacts used in this section.
-You can download the structured zip file through this link: "*******CallofAE******"
+You can download the structured zip file through this link: "https://drive.google.com/file/d/1jy7AVFU8v8lbt8rcTWabV5-WLg9BjRcd/view"

 The zip file includes: